jhayer/baargin/README.md

 3. AMRFinderPlus => add if no auto update

+## Test

+TODO

 ## Usage

 You can first check the available options and parameters by running:
-`nextflow run /path/to/nf-wgs_amr/main.nf -profile singu --help`
+`nextflow run /path/to/baargin/main.nf -profile singu --help`

 You always need to select a profile to run the workflow with.